dcos/dcos-e2e/CONTRIBUTING.md

 # Contributing to DC/OS End to End tests

 Contributions to this repository must pass tests and linting.
-Linting is run on Travis CI.
-Tests are currently not run on CI.

 <!--lint disable list-item-indent-->
 <!--lint disable list-item-bullet-indent-->